realworldocaml/book/en/compiler-frontend.md

 Packing for native code introduces an additional requirement: the modules that are intended to be packed must be compiled with the `-for-pack` argument that specifies the eventual name of the pack.
-The easiest way to handle packing is to let `ocamlbuild` figure out the command-line arguments for you, so let's try that out next with a simple example.
+The easiest way to handle packing is to let <command>ocamlbuild</command> figure out the command-line arguments for you, so let's try that out next with a simple example.

 First, create a couple of toy modules called `A.ml` and `B.ml` that contain a single value.
 You will also need a `_tags` file that adds the `-for-pack` option for the `cmx` files (but careful to exclude the pack target itself).
 Finally, the `X.mlpack` file contains the list of modules that are intended to be packed under module `X`.
-There are special rules in `ocamlbuild` that tell it how to map `%.mlpack` files to the packed `%.cmx` or `%.cmo` equivalent.
+There are special rules in <command>ocamlbuild</command> that tell it how to map `%.mlpack` files to the packed `%.cmx` or `%.cmo` equivalent.

 ```